pdphilip/cf-request/README.md

 ## Testing headers

-- This package comes with a test route that will display the headers that are being parsed from Cloudflare.
+- This package comes with a test route that will display the headers being parsed from Cloudflare.
 - You can access this route by visiting `/cf-request/status` on your application.
-- You can disable this in the config file, or by setting the `CF_ALLOW_STATUS_VIEW` environment variable to `false`.
+- You can disable this in the config file or by setting the `CF_ALLOW_STATUS_VIEW` environment variable to `false`.

 ## Changelog